Bone broth for gut health

-What you eat has a direct influence on the health of your intestines.
+What you eat has a direct influence on the health of your gut.
 So it's time to make some healthy choices that will support gut health.
-A few quick tips to help your bowel on its way to health and happiness include
+A few quick tips to help your gut on its way to health and happiness include

 - Avoidance of toxins such as caffeine, alcohol, refined sugar and wheat grain

 - Avoidance of antibiotics - they rid the body of harmful bacteria, but also reduce the good bacteria that help to keep the intestines healthy and balanced

 - Use probiotics or eat fermented foods - These enrich the intestines with good bacteria

 - Eat prebiotics or food containing them e.g. chicory - These are nutrients for the good gut bacteria

 You have probably been waiting for us to say that, haven't you?
 Drink bone broth!
 Bone Broth is a wonderful remedy for inflammation.
 Due to the calming effect of gelatine, bone broth can help to relieve inflammation in the intestines and stop diarrhoea, for example.
 Bone Broth also contains the collagen your body needs to heal and promote a healthy digestive tract.